-We develop customized education plans taking each student’s aptitude, learning style, and interests into account.
+We develop customized education plans reflecting on each student’s aptitude, learning style, and interests into account.
 Students learn collaboratively, developing strong emotional intelligence, self-reliance, and self-esteem while establishing time management and clear communication skills.

-Each student is assessed regularly to ensure all of the building blocks of learning they need are in place.
+Each student is assessed regularly to ensure all building blocks of learning they need are in place.
 Work and records of what students are researching and investigating through the curriculum is documented.
-This supports reflection, questioning, and discussion on specific learning topics and demonstrates student’s developmental growth over a period of time.
+This supports reflection, questioning, and discussion on specific learning topics and demonstrates student’s developmental growth over time.

-The inquiry and project-based process support intellectual risk-taking and curiosity that develops three-dimensional and out-of-the-box thinking.
-Children develop practical, effective problem-solving skills so they can master, retain, and apply what they’ve discovered long after the test is over.
+The inquiry and project-based approach supports intellectual risk-taking and curiosity that develops multi-dimensional and out-of-the-box thinking.
+Children develop practical and effective problem-solving skills so they can master, retain, and apply what they’ve discovered long after the test is over.